 What do you need to set up your own bookkeeping business?

-You don’t need accounting qualifications, but some level of knowledge can’t hurt, especially when you’re often the messenger between the business owner and their accountant.
+You are not need to have accounting qualifications, but having some level of knowledge of the subject is not going to hurt, especially if you are the messenger between the business owner and their accountant most of the time.

 Job Growth Trend